Skip to content

 Celebrating a Black History Month Unlike Any Other

 2020 was a daunting year!
-Between the raging pandemic and the heightened awareness of systemic racial injustice, the U.S. laid bare glaring inequities across healthcare, policing, criminal justice, education, and more.
+Between the raging COVID-19 pandemic and the heightened awareness of systemic racial injustice, the U.S. laid bare glaring inequities across healthcare, policing, criminal justice, education, and more.
 That inequity is painful and continues to take a toll on individuals and communities alike.

 So, in 2021, how do you celebrate a Black History Month in a way that is authentic to the challenges we face, while still being honest about the mountains left to climb?